JacksonSabol/GIPHY-tastic-Gif-Generator/README.md

 # Welcome to GIPHY-tastic .gif Generator!

-## The following project is Assignment 6 of the UCB Full Stack Coding Bootcamp
+## The following project is a Dancing-themed .gif generator using the GIPHY API

 ### Overview